trusthemind/cartiera-be/PRIVACY&POLICY.md

 KYC
 Tenancy
 Technical
+Vehicle information
 Performance of a contract with you
 Consent
 Compliance with a legal obligation
-To process and deliver your request for our Services as a tenant including:
-Manage payments, fees and charges
-Collect and recover money owed to us and to any third parties issuing a reminder that rent is due.
 Identity
 Contact
 Tenancy
 Transaction
+Vehicle Trading
+Sale possibility
 Marketing Communications
 Performance of a contract with you
-Necessary for our legitimate interests (to recover debts due to us) Consent
+Consent
-To manage our relationship with you (tenants) or your organisation (landlords/agencies) which will include:
+To manage our relationship with you (tenants) which will include:
 Notifying you about changes to our terms or privacy policy Asking you to leave a review or take a survey
 Identity